John Mushayavanhu: Governor of the Reserve Bank of Zimbabwe

 On December 8, 2023, President Emmerson Mnangagwa appointed Mushayavanhu as the governor of the Reserve Bank of Zimbabwe, with his term officially beginning on March 28, 2024, succeeding John Mangudya.
 Mangudya, who served from May 2014 to April 2024, was appointed CEO of the Mutapa Investment Fund upon completion of his term.
 Previous governors included Gideon Gono (December 2003 – November 2013) and Leonard Tsumba (August 1993 – June 2003), among others.
 Mushayavanhu’s appointment was part of a strategic succession plan to guide Zimbabwe’s financial landscape, particularly following the introduction of the gold-backed Zimbabwe Gold (ZiG) currency in April 2024.

 In his first Monetary Policy Statement on April 5, 2024, Mushayavanhu announced the launch of the ZiG currency, aimed at stabilizing Zimbabwe’s economy.
 His tenure has focused on addressing inflation and currency volatility, though his appointment sparked controversy due to his business ties with President Mnangagwa, raising concerns about nepotism and transparency in government appointments.

 Controversies

 Mushayavanhu’s appointment as RBZ Governor faced scrutiny due to his close business association with President Emmerson Mnangagwa.
 Critics, including legal experts, argued that the appointment process lacked transparency, with some labelling it as potentially illegal.
 Public skepticism highlighted concerns about favouritism in high-level government appointments in Zimbabwe.

-Personal life

-Limited information is available about Mushayavanhu’s personal life, including his marital status or family.
-His public profile primarily focuses on his professional achievements in the financial sector.